 \item For any $\mathcal{F}_t$-measurable $x \in \R^d$, we have $\E\big[\exp\big(\langle x, \theta_t^u\rangle \big) \: \vert \: \mathcal{F}_t \big] \leq \exp\big(3\gamma_t^2\|x\|^2\big)$. \end{enumerate} \end{lemma}

 \paragraph{}Lemma \ref{lm:clip-bias-bound} provides a bound on the biased component and establishes sub-Gaussian concentration of the unbiased one, facilitating the rest of our analysis.
-We note that the $\gamma_t$ can be tuned without requiring knowledge of $G$, with the choice of $\gamma_t$ in \eqref{eq:clipping-radius} simplifying the presentation of our results, see the discussion after Theorem \ref{thm:main-non-conv-clip} and in Appendix \ref{app:clip-relax} for more details.
-We next state the main theorem.
+We note that $\gamma_t$ can be tuned without requiring knowledge of $G$, with the choice in \eqref{eq:clipping-radius} simplifying the exposition (see the discussion after Theorem \ref{thm:main-non-conv-clip} and Appendix \ref{app:clip-relax} for more details).
+We next state the main result.